roguetrainer/q-variance/docs/Orrell-q-variance-README.md

 ## Process
 The challenge is to find a process that gives rise to the Q-variance distribution, with the correct scaling.
 Here we ask Claude & then Gemini for suggestions for how to achieve the desiderata for the process.

+"For the Q-variance model, the variance of the entire process depends on its final realized outcome."

 * [Time-evolution-equation--Claude-Opus.md](https://github.com/roguetrainer/q-variance/blob/main/docs/Time-evolution-equation--Claude-Opus.md)
 * [Process-approaches.md](https://github.com/roguetrainer/q-variance/blob/main/docs/Process-approaches.md)
 * [Process-GeminiPro.md](https://github.com/roguetrainer/q-variance/blob/main/docs/Process-GeminiPro.md)